openhab/openhab-addons/bundles/org.openhab.binding.unifi/README.md

 ::: warning Attention
 If you link an item to the `xPrassphrase` or `qrcodeEncoding` channel your Wi-Fi password will be  exposed in openHAB.
-The passwords is also visible in openHAB event log.
+The password will also be visible in openHAB event log.
 :::

 The `qrcodeEncoding` channel can be used to easily create a QRCode to access, for example, a guest network.